and

 further guilty of the greater sin of Sacrilege

-in the tribunal of penance is not only to be deposed from the priestly
+the tribunal of penance is not only to be deposed from the priestly

-office, but also to be consigned to a closed monastery for perpetual
+office but also to be consigned to a closed monastery for perpetual

 penance.”
 See also: Canon 983.1 of the current Code of Canon Law, which